 (3) Recruited new members

-The Chair of SIG C1 is Dr. Qiang Meng, Professor at Department of Civil and Environmental Engineering, National University of Singapore and the Co-chair is Dr. Xiaobo Qu, Professor and Chair of Urban Mobility Systems, Department of Architecture and Civil Engineering, Chalmers University of Technology, Gothernburg, Sweden.
-There are currently 20 members.
+The Chair of SIG C1 is Dr. Xiaopeng Li, Associate Professor at Department of Civil and Environmental Engineering, University of South Florida; and the Co-chair is Dr. Xiaobo Qu, Professor and Chair of Urban Mobility Systems, Department of Architecture and Civil Engineering, Chalmers University of Technology, Gothernburg, Sweden.
+There are currently 36 members.

 Department of Civil and Environmental Engineering